GNU-Ymir/Documentations/types-personnalises/objects/inher.md

 Unlike other object languages, inheritance in ymir only concerns methods, and does not allow to modify attributes.
 Indeed, the modification of the attributes would lead to a change in the size of the type of heir and would no longer allow polymorphism without an allocation.

 There are however other forms of inheritance in **Ymir**, which also guarantee the security of the types but have other limitations and do not allow polymorphism as could be done in other object languages such as Java or C++.
-This system will be detailed in another section and is called the[mixin](.../../mixin/main.md).
+This system will be detailed in another section and is called the [mixin](.../../mixin/main.md).

-## Heritage and construction
+## Inheritance and construction

 Inheritance is done through the keyword `over'.
 An heir type will have all the `protected` and `public` attributes of the parent class, as well as all the methods also `protected` or `public`.
 A constructor must be defined in the heir and the heir must call the constructor of the parent class before performing any operation.